-- 1. Obtain the material used for your sensor's wetted parts from the documents shipped with your sensor, or from a code in the sensor model number. - To interpret the model number, refer to the product data sheet for your sensor. - 2.
-Set Sensor Material to the appropriate option.
+Obtain the material used for your sensor's wetted parts from the documents shipped with your sensor, or from a code in the sensor model number.
+To interpret the model number, refer to the product data choot for your sensor.